Seteco/Somorrostro/monitoring-IPMI.md

 ## compile `freeipmi.plugin`

-1. install `libipmimonitoring-dev` or `libipmimonitoring-devel` using the package manager of your system.
+1. install `libipmimonitoring-dev` or `libipmimonitoring-devel` (`freeipmi-devel` on RHEL based OS) using the package manager of your system.

 2. re-install netdata from source.
 The installer will detect that the required libraries are now available and will also build `freeipmi.plugin`.